Mergifyio/mergify/docs/source/actions/rebase.rst

   * - ``bot_account``
     - :ref:`data type template`
     -
+    - |premium plan tag|
-    - For certain actions, such as rebasing branches, Mergify has to impersonate a GitHub user.
+      For certain actions, such as rebasing branches, Mergify has to impersonate a GitHub user.
 You can specify the account to use with this option.
 If no ``bot_account`` is set, Mergify picks randomly one of the organization users instead.
 The user account **must** have already been